 “Students first need to be given an awareness of what career pathways are available followed by experiences where they can explore and finally plan for a meaningful career,” said Liz Wolfe-Eberly of the Dayton Regional STEM Center.

-The grant will allow other areas of study like geography and management to gain in-demand skills.Grab the FREE WDTN News App for iPhone or Android.
+The grant will allow other areas of study like geography and management to gain in-demand skills.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.